 In the Dexter Avenue King Memorial Baptist Church, a National Historic Landmark, you'll see the modest pulpit where Rev. Martin Luther King, Jr. first preached his message of hope and brotherhood.
 This church was also a center point of the Montgomery bus boycott.
 A large mural in the church depicts King’s civil rights crusade from Montgomery to Memphis.

-This afternoon, you'll begin your trip from Montgomery to Birmingham.
+This afternoon, you'll begin your adventure from Montgomery to Birmingham.